Main Developer for Skerratt Studios, working on this roguelike shop management game. Early Access May 2026!

 See the PS4 console game development and 3D level design in action!

-Academic and technical projects exploring serious game development, graphics programming, and engine architecture.
+Academic and technical projects exploring serious game development, AI, graphics programming, and engine architecture.

 This project aimed to create an interactive simulation to help medical students train for ward environments.
 The simulation works by maintaining a database of patients, each with different medical information and conditions.
 They are placed in beds throughout the ward, and the user's objective is to walk around and diagnose each patient based on the clinical information provided.